Transition Initiative

 WHY THIS WORK MATTERS

-For Frontline AIDS and our partners, the impact has been immediate and devastating.
-Many partner organisations have been forced to close programmes and clinics, leaving an estimated 1.6 million people without access to life-saving HIV and sexual and reproductive health services.
-The cuts have fallen hardest on programmes serving LGBTQ+ people, sex workers, people who use drugs, adolescent girls and young women, and survivors of gender-based violence: the very populations that are reliant on dedicated, community-led services.
+For Frontline AIDS and our partners, the impact has been devastating.
+Many partner organisations have been forced to close programmes and clinics, leaving an estimated 1.6 million people without access to life-saving HIV and sexual and reproductive health services across our partnership alone.
+The cuts have affected the most marginalised people, who depend on dedicated, community-led services that national systems have historically failed to reach.

 This is not a temporary disruption.
 It represents a structural shift in how global health is financed, and it demands a long-term, strategic response.